 A liberators form must be mailed on day of liberation and from the city of liberation, to the DSRPA Race Secretary.

-Remember - Your Director has four things to do for each race:
+Remember - Your Director has three things to do for each race:

 1. Mail Entry Sheets and fees within 24 hours of countermarking.